-The society is composed of branches that represent semi-autonomous organizations focused on their local communities from Osoyoos to Salmon Arm.
-These seven branches have at least two or three meetings each year and host lectures, picnics, tours, and banquets.
+The Okanagan Historical Society is composed of seven branches that represent semi-autonomous organizations focused on their local communities from Osoyoos to Salmon Arm.
+These branches have at least two or three meetings each year and host lectures, picnics, tours, and banquets.
 They are involved in a variety of local history projects.
 Articles of historical importance to each branch are submitted to the branch editor who vets the essay and passes it onto the editor of Okanagan History.
-Each branch is represented on the Executive Council which meets in Kelowna three times a year.
-The Annual General Meeting of the society rotates through each of the branches.